You Have A Santander Secure Email virus removal guide

 Reboot your computer in normal mode.
 Following these steps should remove any malware from your computer.
 Note that manual threat removal requires advanced computer skills, and it is recommended that you leave malware removal to antivirus and anti-malware programs.
 These steps might not work with advanced malware infections.
 As always it is better to avoid being infected than attempting to remove malware afterwards.
 To keep your computer safe, install the latest operating system updates and use antivirus software.

-To be sure that your computer is free of malware infections, we recommend scanning it with Reimage Repair Tool for Windows.
+To be sure that your computer is free of malware infections, we recommend scanning it with Spyhunter for Windows.